Bay Ridge–95th Street station: Platform extension and elevator installation

-The MTA considered making the Bay Ridge–95th Street station wheelchair-accessible as early as the 1990s, but the agency instead decided to make the 86th Street station accessible, as that station had transfers to more bus routes.
-In 2017, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA indicated that it was considering installing elevators at the 77th Street and 95th Street stations.
+As part of a plan to increase accessibility in the New York City Subway, during the early 1990s, the MTA proposed installing elevators at the Bay Ridge–95th Street station by 2010.
+The agency instead decided to make the 86th Street station accessible, as that station had transfers to more bus routes.
+In 2017, the MTA indicated that it was considering installing elevators at the 77th Street and 95th Street stations.
 Funding for elevators at the 95th Street station was included in the MTA's 2020–2024 Capital Program.
 In December 2022, the MTA announced that it would award a $146 million contract for the installation of eight elevators across four stations, including Bay Ridge–95th Street.
+The MTA began installing ADA upgrades to the station in 2023, including ramps to station entrances, two elevators, rebuilt staircases, and tactile platform edges.
+The project was completed in early July 2025.